 COVID-19 has impacted our daily lives, including the lives of undocumented immigrants.
 We want families to know that there are resources that can support them in this time of need.
 Below, are some of the resources that we have compiled to support undocumented immigrant and mixed-status families.
+We have also compiled a list of six critical resource areas with links to information and organizations that can speak directly to the needs of undocumented individuals regarding their rights during COVID-19.

 Please note that most of this information is meant to provide up to date information and guidance, not legal advice.
 Everyone’s situation is unique, and for that reason, it is very important to speak to an attorney or appropriate organization to ensure your rights are protected.